-Boston, Charlotte (NC), and various locations in Greece, the U.K.,
+Boston, Charlotte (NC), Minneapolis (MN), and various cities in Greece, the U.K., France and Germany.

-Her upcoming collaborations include new works for Mivos Quartet (Chicago residency), Megalopolis Saxophone Orchestra (Boston/New York), as well as interdisciplinary projects with visual artists (Greece and Chicago) and dancers (London).
-Her recent works include Question, commissioned by guitarist Ruben Mattia Santorsa (Darmstadt Festival, Germany), Vaisseau Fantôme, a multimedia project premiered by ~Nois saxophone quartet (Chicago) in collaboration with iconic painter Francisco Ledesma (Mexico) and filmmaker Sophie Gordon, solo and chamber vocal works for Carl Alexander (countertenor), Bahareh Pureslami (soprano), and more.
-She has also collaborated with ECCE Festival (France), Charlotte New Music Festival and loadbang, June in Buffalo Festival (NY), and others.
+Her upcoming collaborations include new works for Mivos Quartet (Chicago Residency), The Megalopolis Saxophone Orchestra (Boston/New York) as Composer-in-Residence (2018-19), as well as interdisciplinary projects with visual artists (Greece and Chicago) .
+Her recent collaborations include a medley for dancers (“The Playground” at Rambert Dance, London), Question, commissioned by guitarist Ruben Mattia Santorsa (Darmstadt Festival, Germany), Vaisseau Fantôme, a multimedia project premiered by ~Nois saxophone quartet (Chicago) in collaboration with iconic painter Francisco Ledesma (Mexico) and filmmaker Sophie Gordon, solo and chamber vocal works for Carl Alexander (countertenor), Bahareh Pureslami (soprano), and others.
+She has also collaborated with ECCE Festival (France), Charlotte New Music Festival and loadbang, June in Buffalo Festival (NY), and more.